How to use the Check Register

 The "f" column is the column you would use to record any fees you might have from the transaction such as fees for using an ATM not affiliated with your bank (not all check registers have this column so don't worry if your register does not have one).
 Most fees are noted up front when your transaction is made, however your bank may also add fees for such transactions or for different services rendered.
 Use the first line for this amount, but remember to add it to your transaction amount before balancing your checkbook.

-The "g" column is column is used for any transaction that adds to your balance such as deposits you make by hand or automatic deposits from work; note the (+) after the description which means anything in this column is added to your account.
+The "g" column is the column used for any transaction that adds to your balance such as deposits you make by hand or automatic deposits from work; note the (+) after the description which means anything in this column is added to your account.
 Use the first line for this amount.

 The "h" column is where you will balance your register so that you always know how much you have left in your account.
 Put the transaction amount on the first line (include any fees that may have been charged or will be charged).
 Add or subtract the amount to the balance above it and put the new balance on the second line (if you are using two lines for your transactions).
 If you are only using one line, you don't need to put the amount of the transaction in this column.

 This is how a completed transaction should look.